How to Become a Teacher in Mississippi

 Teaching in a Public School

 Once hired, teachers can become members of a state professional association, namely the Mississippi Association of Educators (MEA), the state chapter of the American Federation of Teachers (AFT), or the Mississippi Association of Educators (NEA).
-Membership in one or several of these associations helps give teachers an advocate for labour or legal issues that may arise, as well as providing them with professional development opportunities throughout their career.
+Membership in one or several of these associations helps give teachers an advocate for labor or legal issues that may arise, as well as providing them with professional development opportunities throughout their career.

 Upon retirement from the public school system, teachers are eligible for retirement benefits through the Public Employees' Retirement System of Mississippi (PERS of MS).